ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

 The reason is that in this way the following higher level objectives can be achieved:

--  team members explore different test automation frameworks and learn how to use them efficiently;
+*  team members explore different test automation frameworks and learn how to use them efficiently;

--  team members learn how to implement tests via techniques like test driven development and test-first, how to use test doubles, how to monitor code coverage levels, how to do pair programming and code reviews;
+*  team members learn how to implement tests via techniques like test driven development and test-first, how to use test doubles, how to monitor code coverage levels, how to do pair programming and code reviews;

--  as an effect of adopting some of those techniques, teams reduce technical debt or keep it at bay; therefore they become more and more efficient in code refactoring and in writing high quality code;
+*  as an effect of adopting some of those techniques, teams reduce technical debt or keep it at bay; therefore they become more and more efficient in code refactoring and in writing high quality code;

--  they will become more proficient in increasing quality of the testing system, so that it becomes easily maintainable;
+*  they will become more proficient in increasing quality of the testing system, so that it becomes easily maintainable;

--  by adopting some of those techniques, teams will develop systems that are more and more testable; this will increase modularity, extendability and understandability of the system, hence its quality;
+*  by adopting some of those techniques, teams will develop systems that are more and more testable; this will increase modularity, extendability and understandability of the system, hence its quality;

--  team members become used to developing automated tests within the same sprint during which the tested code is written;
+*  team members become used to developing automated tests within the same sprint during which the tested code is written;

--  reliance on automated tests will reduce the time needed for test execution and enable regression testing to be performed several times during a sprint (or even a day).
+*  reliance on automated tests will reduce the time needed for test execution and enable regression testing to be performed several times during a sprint (or even a day).

-Emphasis on quadrant 1, and low importance to the other quadrants, will allow the teams to be more focussed (within the realm of testing) and learn the basics.
-Some attention to Q2 will let teams start addressing tests at a higher level, which bring along aspects like traceability (relationships between tests and requirements) and integration between subsystems.
+Emphasis on quadrant 1 of :ref:`Figure 1<figure-test-quadrants>`,
+and low importance to the other quadrants, will allow the teams to be more focussed (within the realm of testing) and learn the basics.
+Some attention to quadrant 2 will let teams start addressing tests at a higher level, which bring along aspects like traceability (relationships between tests and requirements) and integration between subsystems.

-Once testable systems are produced, a relatively large number of unit/module tests will be automated, new tests will be regularly developed within sprints, refactorings will be “protected” by automated tests, and bug fixes will be confirmed by specific automated tests,
+Expected outcomes are that once testable systems are produced, a relatively large number of unit/module tests will be automated, new tests will be regularly developed within sprints, refactorings will be “protected” by automated tests, and bug fixes will be confirmed by specific automated tests,